pangrus/multi/README.md

 **What is multi?**
 **multi** is an open hardware circuit board hosting a [Seeeduino XIAO](https://wiki.seeedstudio.com/Seeeduino-XIAO/), 6 pots, 2 pushbuttons, 2 Midi DIN connectors and an audio output.
 The Seeeduino XIAO board carries the powerful ATSAMD21G18A-MU which is a low-power microcontroller and has 14 GPIO PINs, a DAC output and one UART interface.
 To avoid grounding loops the MIDI input is properly opto-isolated, as required by official specifications.
-There are other boards pin compatible with the XIAO, like the [Adafruit QT Py - SAMD21](https://www.adafruit.com/product/4600) and the [Adafruit QT Py ESP32-S2 WiFi](https://www.adafruit.com/product/5325).

 **Bend multi to your needs**
 The strong point is that you can program your **multi** as you need, using the Arduino IDE.